QUICK ANSWER

 Day 0 of escrow: Contract signed.

 The deal is under contract.
-Florida's AS IS Contract (FAR/BAR form) controls timelines from here.
+If the parties use the Florida AS IS Contract (FAR/BAR form), that contract controls the deadlines from here.
 The 7-stage process starts.

 Days 1 to 15: Inspection period.

-Buyer inspects.
+Buyer inspects during the negotiated inspection period.
 Buyer may request repairs or credit.
 Seller counters.
-Deal either continues or terminates.
+Deal either continues or terminates based on the contract terms.

 Days 1 to 30: Financing and appraisal (if financed).